codewars/docs/content/references/markdown/index.md

 ```
 ````

-See Codewars' [extensions] page about sequential and language specific blocks.
+If you're writing a kata description, see [Codewars' extensions][extensions] like sequential and language specific blocks.